ibm-cloud-docs/Registry/registry_images_.md

 ## Restoring images
 {: #registry_images_restore}

-You can restore images that were deleted in the last 30 days.
+You can restore images from the trash.
+Deleted images are stored in the trash for 30 days.
 {: shortdesc}

 You can restore an image from the trash by running the [`ibmcloud cr image-restore`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_image_restore) command.
 To find out which images are in the trash, run the [`ibmcloud cr trash-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_trash_list) command.
 Images are stored in the trash for 30 days.

 You can restore images by using one of the following methods: